Our Farmhouse in the City has a couple new additions too cute not to share.

 I also believe that God knows what it is we NEED and want before we do.

-So it is Spring time on our mini farm and with that comes many trips to the local tractor supply for things like chicken feed, bird netting and the oh so needed pest control spray.
-As you may know it also means the arrival of the sweet baby chicks and ducks.
+So it is Spring time on our mini farm and with that comes many trips to the local tractor supply for things like chicken feed, bird netting, and the oh-so-needed pest control spray.
+As you may know, it also means the arrival of sweet baby chicks and ducks.
 Each time we enter the store the sound of them lures us over.